How you start a business email is incredibly important.

 I read the recent Entrepreneur article about ABC Inc’s rapid growth since landing $4 million in venture capital last April.
 That’s very exciting and makes me wonder, do you have plans to expand your sales and marketing team?

-I’ve had great success as the brand manager for XYZ Company for the past seven years.
+I’ve had great success as the brand manager for XYZ Company for the past seven years working on a diverse range of marketing campaign strategies.
 I’m planning to move into a broader marketing role, and ABC has been on my radar.

-If you’re wondering how to start an email conversation with your potential employer after an interview, here’s a great example of a thank you note.
+If you’re wondering how to start a business email with your potential employer after an interview, here’s a great example of a thank you note.

 Thanks for taking the time to speak to me yesterday.
 I enjoyed our conversation about the customer service and sales manager position and appreciated learning more about working with your team.